Vyral/base-template/_posts/2025-03-04-2-tips-buyers-and-sellers-should-know.md

   - Real Estate
   - Market Tips
 excerpt: >-
-  Get prepared to buy or sell with 2 essential tips that cover financing, competition, market timing, and how to make your home ready for sale.
+  Get prepared to buy or sell with two essential tips that cover financing, competition, market timing, and how to make your home ready for sale.
 enclosure: >-
-  Get prepared to buy or sell with 2 essential tips that cover financing, competition, market timing, and how to make your home ready for sale.
+  Get prepared to buy or sell with two essential tips that cover financing, competition, market timing, and how to make your home ready for sale.
 pullquote: >-
   It’s essential for buyers and sellers to prepare in advance to get the most